FaustoLopez1/readme-generator/readme.md

 <img src="https://img.youtube.com/vi/UCWXHD9vWjQ/maxresdefault.jpg" width="50%">

+Here is a link since the file is to big. https://www.youtube.com/watch?v=UCWXHD9vWjQ&ab_channel=Faustolopez

 The steps to use and install this project are as follow, Must use the terminal and use node index.js to run program.